morganthomas/winning-arguments/winning-arguments.md

 As it happens, we don't need to look terribly deep to see the connection.
 Horwichian minimalism, as we have observed, references questions about truth to questions about norms of assertion.
 Therefore, it follows from Horwichian minimalism that questions about truth are in a strong sense normative questions about how we should behave (namely what speech acts, specifically what assertions and denials, it is warranted for us to perform).

+We can venture that often the values underlying an individual's sense of the value of truth are the same values that ultimately undergird the norms of assertion that they consider to be correct.
+It would make sense for this to be true of a Horwichian minimalist who agrees that truth is worth pursuing and thinks that the words "true" and "truth" are somehow closely connected.

 TODO

 ## Meaning